MartijnKok/Portfolio/README.md

 ### Presentations

 #### Internal/External
 During the minor i have given multiple internal/external presentations.
 These presentations showed the progress of my project group during the minor and what we were going to do in the next scrum sprint.
-Also giving the presentations gave me a opportunity to improve my english presentations skills and ask question to the class about problems i got with my project.
+Also giving the presentations gave me a opportunity to improve my English presentations skills and ask question to the class about problems i got with my project.
 The links to the presentations are: [Internal 06-11](Presentations/Wheels_06-11.pdf), [Internal 24-10](Presentations/Project_Wheels_24-10.pdf), [External 10-12](Presentations/ExternalWheels-9-12.pdf).

 #### Learning Lab
 I gave a learning lab during the minor about data preparation for Sensors data, see: [Learning Lab](Presentations/LearningLab.pdf).
 This Learning lab was focust on teaching the class the importance of data preparation.
 During the Learning lab i also gave the class a challenge to win a beer, sadly only one person submitted a jupyter notebook.
 The challengs was to improve the results of a dataset with just data preparation see: [Challenge](Presentations/LearningLab.ipynb).

 ### Writing Paper
-For the research paper i have written particulaire parts like the part about recurrent neural networks, validation and results.
+For the research paper i have written particulaire parts like the part about recurrent neural networks, validation, and results.
 Also i helped a team member with question about the content of the researchpaper for example information about validation and data preperation.
-Furthermore i worked together with my whole team to improve the paper by reviewing eachothers work and giving feedback.
+Furthermore i worked together with my whole team to improve the paper by peer reviewing eachothers work multiple times.
+I was also responsible for the layout of the whole paper, this included the references to images and sources.

 ## Reflection and evaluation